OpenMPT/openmpt/README.md

  -  Supported Visual Studio versions:

-     -  Visual Studio 2017 and 2019 Community/Professional/Enterprise
+     -  Visual Studio 2017, 2019, and 2022 Community/Professional/Enterprise

-        To compile the project, open `build/vsVERSIONwin7/OpenMPT.sln` (VERSION being 2017 or 2019) and hit the compile button.
-Other target systems can be found in the `vs2017*` and `vs2019*` sibling folders.
+        To compile the project, open `build/vsVERSIONwin7/OpenMPT.sln` (VERSION being 2017, 2019, or 2022) and hit the compile button.
+Other target systems can be found in the `vs2017*`, `vs2019*`, and `vs2022` sibling folders.

         Note that you have to build the `PluginBridge` and `PluginBridgeLegacy` projects manually for architectures other than the one you are building OpenMPT for, as Visual Studio only builds one architecture configuration at a time.

- -  OpenMPT requires the compile host system to be 64bit x86-64.
+ -  OpenMPT requires the compile host system to be Windows 8.1 (or later) amd64, or Windows 11 (or later) ARM64.

  -  The Windows 8.1 SDK is required to build OpenMPT with Visual Studio 2017 (this is included with Visual Studio, however may need to be selected